 Condition 2.a: Requires Republic Services to provide funding for an independent third party odor monitor at and near Van Gogh Charter School during the hours of 6:00 AM to 9:00 AM.
-This third party monitor will report directly to the District.
+This third party monitor reports directly to the District.

 SCAQMD made the decision to solicit a contractor directly to provide the services for this condition.
-A contractor was hired by SCAQMD and the independent third party monitoring at and near Van Gogh Charter School is currently being performed.
-Republic Services personnel have not had any interaction with the independent third party monitors nor has SCAQMD provided any information regarding the observations and/or findings of the monitor as of the date of this report.
+A contractor was hired by SCAQMD and the independent third party monitored for odor near Van Gogh Charter School.
+Republic Services personnel did not have any interaction with the independent third party monitors.
+SCAQMD has not released the report or findings of the third party monitor.